IBM/node-sdk-core/etc/ibm-cloud-sdk-core.api.md

     // (undocumented)
     protected baseOptions: BaseServiceOptions;
     protected configureService(serviceName: string): void;
+    static convertModel(input: any, converterFn: any, isMap?: boolean): any;
     protected createRequest(parameters: any): Promise<any>;
     protected createRequestAndDeserializeResponse(parameters: any, deserializerFn: (any: any) => any, isMap?: boolean): Promise<any>;
     // (undocumented)